dbos-inc/dbos-docs/docs/getting-started/quickstart-shop.md

 ## The payment workflow

-The workflow's responsibility is two-folds: ensure the state of the shop's inventory is consistent and initiate a payment session with a third party provider.
+The workflow's responsibility is two-folds: initiate a payment session with a third party provider and ensure the state of the shop's inventory is consistent.
 First, it substracts a `product` from the inventory.
-Second, it calls a [communicator](.../tutorials/communicator-tutorial), `createPaymentSession` to initiate a payment session with the payment service.
+Second, it calls a [communicator](.../tutorials/communicator-tutorial), `createPaymentSession`, to initiate a payment session with the payment service.
-If this second step fails, it will revert the inventory change.

-Once a payment session is created, the workflow will share session ID with the handler.
+Once a payment session is created, the workflow will share the payment session ID with the handler, which will direct the user to an endpoint at the payment service.
-It will now be time for the user to proceed with the payment.
-The workflow will be waiting for a notification from the payment provider.
+The workflow will then be waiting for a notification from the payment provider.

-In case the payment fails, the workflow will revert changes to the inventory.
+The workflow will revert changes to the inventory in case of failure at any point in the process.

 :::info
 Check out our [e-commerce demo app](https://github.com/dbos-inc/dbos-demo-apps/tree/main/e-commerce) for a more complete example.